Arosian-Stagg/TF2-Binds/README.md

 VAC says to team ** VACC POINT USED!
 HOLD ON TIGHT! **
 _____________________________
 SNIPER: a quick jarate throw.
-Q(hold) = throws jarate then back to sniper upon release.
+mouse3 = throws jarate then back to sniper upon release.

 _____________________________
 SPY: Disq weapons auto swapper, auto disquiser toggle, and undisquise.